urakubo/UNI-EM/Documents/HowToUse.md

 ## How to use

 ### Dojo proofreader
 This is a proofreading software as a part of Rhoana pipeline (Copyright, Lichtman/Pfister lab, Harvard, USA).
+We extend Dojo for wider use.

 	- https://www.rhoana.org/dojo/